DerekSelander/dsdump/docs/index.md

 The `bits` param has now changed to the `class_rw_t* | FAST_IS_SWIFT_STABLE`

 > *If you're building out an Objective-C runtime introspection tool, and you're testing the tool on itself, make sure you know the correct struct that resides in the `bits` value*.
-I burned *a lot* of hours working with the wrong struct by accidentially initializing Objective-C classes by `po`'ing them in LLDB 🤦‍♂️
+I burned *a lot* of hours working with the wrong struct by accidentally initializing Objective-C classes by `po`'ing them in LLDB 🤦‍♂️

 Fortunately, the `class_ro_t` and the `class_rw_t` struct both have `int32_t flags` value right at the beginning.
 The `flags` member can tell you if the class is initialized via the value is (1 << 31, AKA 0x80000000).